PasiSa/AdvancedNetworking/_articles/environment.md

 title: The exercise environment
 ---

+This guide will help you set up a Linux environment with **[Mininet](https://mininet.org/)** for network simulation exercises.
+Mininet is a network emulator that creates virtual network topologies for testing and experimentation.

-## Setting up Mininet
+## Prerequisites

-Many of the exercises on this course use the **[Mininet emulator](https://mininet.org/)** to build virtual network environments with given topologies and characteristics.
-Mininet requires Linux to run.
-If you do not have a Linux system available, you will need a virtual machine hosting the Linux system.
+- A computer capable of running virtual machines
+- At least 4GB RAM and 20GB free disk space
+- Basic familiarity with command line interfaces

+## 1. Linux Environment Setup

+### Virtual Machine Options

+Since Mininet requires Linux, you'll need to set up a virtual machine if you don't have Linux installed natively.
 There are different options for virtual machine, including:

 - [VirtualBox](https://www.oracle.com/virtualization/technologies/vm/downloads/virtualbox-downloads.html)
   is available for all common operating systems.